 You don’t want to lose a deal to reconditioning, so know your options before you sign off on a sale.
 Minor dents and scratches, spent headlights, and broken mirrors are small, generally inexpensive repairs.
 As Autoraptor rightfully shares, “a leaking head gasket or bad clutch, on the other hand, is a major repair.”
 This is what you want to avoid.

 You can still profit from a car in need of significant repairs.
 However, earning buyer’s trust is critical, so tools like C.A.R.Score are a must-have addition to your dealer arsenal.
 C.A.R.Score’s highly detailed reports provide used car buyers with the information they need to confidently purchase reconditioned vehicles from your lot.

 This one is a no-brainer!
 You can’t bring in new inventory if you don’t have space for it.
 This means that you need to manage your inventory.
 The last thing you need is aged inventory continuing to take up the space that would be better spent on fresh resources to turn over.
 Plus, even if you do maximize profit on auction cars, a poorly managed lot can still be hurting your bottom line.

 Focus your efforts on eliminating aged inventory that is hampering your performance.
 Inventory management software like VinMotion can quickly identify problem areas and help you keep track of its movements around, and eventually off of your lot.
 Then, focus on bringing in autos you know you can sell.
 This way, you can spend extra time calculating the best acquisitions for your dealership without wasting money.

 Now It's Your Turn

-It’s common sense that maximizing profits on auction cars is tough without a gameplan.
-Hopefully, this guide has helped make bringing in auction cars not only more strategic but more profitable.
-If you feel that we’re missing any vital information on this topic, let us know in the comments below, and we’ll be sure to update this list.
+It is common sense that maximizing profits on auction cars is difficult without a game plan.
+Hopefully this guide has helped make bringing in auction cars not only more strategic, but more profitable.
+If you feel that we’re missing any vital information on this topic, let us know in the comments below and we’ll be sure to update this list.